astronomer/docs/astro/automation-authentication.md

 - A Workspace API token.
 See [Create a Workspace API token](workspace-api-tokens.md).
 - An Organization API token.
 See [Create an Organization API token](organization-api-tokens.md).

-You can create API tokens with role-based access permissions, ensuring that they are not over-provisioned for their intended use.
-When you chose a credential, you should grant it the least amount of permissions possible for the action it's used for.
-For example, instead of creating an Organization API token to automate actions in two separate Workspaces, you can create two separate Workspace API tokens for each Workspace.
+When you create a credential, grant it the least amount of permissions possible for the action it's used for.
+For example, instead of creating an Organization API token to automate actions in two separate Workspaces, create two separate Workspace API tokens for each Workspace.

+## Install the Astro CLI in your automation tool

+To manage your Astro workflows programmatically, you must install the Astro CLI in the environment which will run the workflows.
+Typically, this requires running `curl -sSL install.astronomer.io | sudo bash -s` or an equivalent installation command before your process starts.
+See [CI/CD templates](ci-cd-templates/template-overview.md) for examples of how to install the Astro CLI in different version management and workflow automation environments.

-## Make credentials accessible to your automation environment
+## Add your API token or API key to your environment

-The Astro CLI uses reserved environment variables to read your credential information to authenticate to Astro.
-You must set these environment variables in your automation environment.
+To make your API key or token accessible to the Astro CLI, you need to set specific environment variables in your automation environment.

 :::caution

 Because these environment variables store sensitive credentials, Astronomer recommends encrypting the variable values before using them in your script.
-You can do this either natively in your automation tool or in a secrets backend.
+You can do this either directly in your automation tool or in a secrets backend.

 :::